De Beers: 21st-century changes

 During the 20th century, De Beers used several methods to leverage its dominant position to influence the international diamond market.
 First, it attempted to convince independent producers to join its single channel monopoly.
 When that did not work, it flooded the market with diamonds similar to those of producers who refused to join in, depressing their price and undermining return for the resistant.
 It also purchased and stockpiled diamonds produced by other manufacturers as well as surplus diamonds in order to control prices by limiting supply.
 Finally, it bought diamonds when prices fell considerably naturally, to constrict supply and drive their value back up, such as during the Great Depression.

 In 2000, the De Beers business model changed because of factors such as the decision by producers in Canada and Australia to distribute diamonds outside the De Beers channel, as well as increasingly negative publicity surrounding blood diamonds, which forced De Beers to protect its image by limiting sales to its own mined products.

-The combination of a more fragmented and thus more competitive diamond market, increased transparency, and greater liquidity, caused De Beers's market share of rough diamonds to fall from as high as 90% in the 1980s to 29.5% in 2019.
+The combination of a more fragmented and thus more competitive diamond market, increased transparency, and greater liquidity caused De Beers's market share of rough diamonds to fall from as high as 90% in the 1980s to 29.5% in 2019.

 Seeing these developing trends, the Oppenheimer family announced in November 2011 its intention to sell its entire 40% stake in De Beers to Anglo American plc, thereby increasing Anglo American's ownership of the company to 85% (with the remaining 15% owned by the Government of the Republic of Botswana).

 The transaction was worth £3.2 billion (US$5.1 billion) in cash and ended the Oppenheimer dynasty's 80-year ownership of De Beers.

+De Beers sold Kimberley Mines to Petra Diamonds and Ekapa Mining in 2016 for $7.2 million.
+Petra had purchased De Beers' underground mines at Kimberley previously.

-In 2020, the De Beers Company released a statement of a values change, promising the world that it is committed to not using slave labor within the company.
+From 2016 to 2024, the De Beers Company has released a series of "Modern Slavery Statements" to comply with Section 54 of the United Kingdom's 2015 Modern Slavery Act.

+In May 2024, Anglo American announced its intention to spin off or sell De Beers.
+Botswana and Angola proposed buying a majority stake in September 2025.

 In 2025, De Beers reported holding an inventory of unsold mined diamonds valued at approximately US$2 billion.
 The company attributed this to a decline in demand for natural diamonds, driven in part by the growing popularity of lab-grown diamonds, which have become significantly more affordable.
 By 2025, lab-grown diamonds were reported to be approximately 90% less expensive than their mined counterparts, compared to a 10% price difference in 2018.